Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko

 - 1 tbsp honey

-- Sea salt and freshly cracked pepper to taste
+- Sea salt and freshly cracked black pepper to taste

-- 6 boneless skinless chicken thighs, trimmed of any fat
+- 6 boneless, skinless chicken thighs trimmed of any fat

-- 1 cup of Italian seasoned panko crumbs
+- 1 cup of Italian seasoned panko crumbs **Gluten-free panko crumbs also work

-- 1 tbsp Parmesan cheese grated
+- 1-2 tbsp Parmesan cheese finely grated, to taste

 Instructions

-- Make the marinade by combining the buttermilk, Dijon, and honey in a large zip-lock bag.
-Mix until well combined then add the trimmed chicken thighs.
-Seal and refrigerator for 4-24 hours.
+- Make the marinade by combining the buttermilk, Dijon, and honey in a large zip-lock bag. Â Mix until well combined, then add the trimmed chicken thighs. Â Seal and refrigerate for 4-24 hours.

-- Place the entire baking sheet into the refrigerator for 30 minutes.
-Side Note: This step helps keep the panko on the chicken so don't skip it!
+- Place the entire baking sheet in the refrigerator for 30 minutes.
+Side Note: This step helps keep the panko on the chicken, so don't skip it!Â

-- Preheat the oven to 425.
-Remove the chicken from the refrigerator while the oven preheats.
+- Preheat the oven to 425. Â Remove the chicken from the refrigerator while the oven preheats.

-- Bake the chicken by placing the chicken and baking sheet in the oven and bake for 30-35 minutes or until the chicken is cooked through, and the juices run clear.
+- Bake the chicken by placing it and the baking sheet in the oven for 30-35 minutes, or until cooked through, and the juices run clear.Â

-- Remove from the oven and let the meat rest for 4-5 minutes before serving.
-Enjoy.
+- Remove from the oven and let the meat rest for 4-5 minutes before serving. Â Enjoy.

 You have me at buttermilk-mustard!
 I seriously love everything about this – from the flavors to how easy it is to make!